-Many artists find writing objectively about their work difficult and drawing together the complex range of ideas that are inherent in your body of work is inevitably a challenge.
+Many artists and creatives find writing about their work difficult and drawing together the complex range of ideas that are inherent in your body of work is inevitably a challenge.

 Sometimes it helps to have an objective, critical eye look over your statement to see if there is a way to improve how you are communicating about your work.

 During an Artist Mentoring session you can receive:

 - Objective critical feedback on your existing artist statement

 - Suggestions on how to improve the statement